srnichols/StampsPattern/management-portal/README.md

 Run locally with one command or via the AppHost.
 Defaults to in-memory data; set DAB_GRAPHQL_URL to point to your Data API Builder GraphQL endpoint to use real data.

+## Auth and roles (production)

+- Hosting: Azure Container Apps (ACA) for the portal and DAB API; Azure Functions for command handlers.
+- DAB auth provider: AppService (uses Easy Auth-compatible headers).
+In ACA and Functions, enable the built-in authentication and require login.
+- Roles in DAB: `authenticated` (read) and `platform.admin` (CRUD).
+- Map Entra ID security groups to roles via `X-MS-CLIENT-PRINCIPAL` claims emitted by ACA/Functions auth.
+Ensure your admin group objectId resolves to `platform.admin`.

 ## Local Run (one command)
 - Start: pwsh -File .\scripts\run-local.ps1
 - Stop: pwsh -File .\scripts\stop-local.ps1